 The idea for the restoration of The Map of Australia Trust came in 2014 when one of the founders, who grew up in nearby Swallowcliffe realised that some of the chalk badges, familiar on trips to Salisbury as child could no longer be seen.
 Following investigation, contact was made with the Sutton Mandeville Heritage Trust (SMHT) who were embarking on a momentous project to save and restore two other ‘lost’ First World War badges located on the hillside near the village of Sutton Mandeville.
 The restoration of The Royal Warwickshire badge was completed in the summer of 2017.

 Enquiries were made about the Map of Australia, and it became apparent that this badge was also being ‘allowed to fade’.
-A letter to the Salisbury Journal was written and time was spent in 2015 and 2016 liaising with the landowner, receiving advice and support from Historic England and doing background research into the Map of Australia and Hurdcott Camp.
+A letter to the Salisbury Journal was written (published 29th December 2014) and contact was made with a researcher from Sydney, Australia who had already published a great deal of work on the history of several Wiltshire villages including Compton Chamberlayne.
+She is now an important part of the team and is busy adding more content to this website.
+Time was spent in 2015 and 2016 liaising with the landowner, receiving advice and support from Historic England and doing background research into the Map of Australia and Hurdcott Camp.

 Permission to restore the Map of Australia was granted on 25th April 2017 (ANZAC Day!) and work began in earnest to get the project underway.